die-antwort/lighter_box/README.md

 Ajax lightbox only:

  * `data-lightbox-fragment`: A jQuery selector to specify the portion of the remote document to be loaded into the lightbox (similar to the fragment feature of [`jQuery.load()`](http://api.jquery.com/load/)).
- * `data-lightbox-href`: The URL that to be loaded into the lightbox.
-If not set, the link’s `href` attribute is used.

 ### Events